SouthbankSoftware/proofable/docs/anchor.md

 ### AnchorService
 AnchorService continuously anchors hashes to Blockchains, which is similar to what Chainpoint does, but with much better performance and flexibility.
-It is 20x faster and has much higher confirmation throughput and speed than Chainpoint
+It supports multiple anchor types and proof formats.
+Digital signing can be also done at the Merkle root level.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|